 Theme 3: Business behaviour and the labour market: This theme develops the microeconomic concepts introduced in Theme 1 and focuses on business economics.
 Students will develop an understanding of: Business growth, business objectives, revenues, costs and profits, market structures, the labour market and government intervention

 Theme 4: A global perspective: This theme develops the macroeconomic concepts introduced in Theme 2 and applies these concepts in a global context.
 Students will develop an understanding of: International economics, poverty and inequality, emerging and developing economies, the financial sector and the role of the state in the macro economy

-GCSE grade 6 in Economics or GCSE Grade B in Business Studies if studied, and GCSE grade 6 in Mathematics and grade 5 in English Language.
+GCSE grade 6 in Economics if studied and GCSE grade 6 in Mathematics.
+If not studied grade 5 in English and grade 6 in Maths